-153 Readers' Theater 3 Credit Hours
+153 Readers' Theater

-3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying scores on ACT or COMPASS tests
+Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests

 This course is a survey and practicum in readers' theater materials and performance.
 The goal is to familiarize the student with readers' theater as an art form and to give experience to the student with readers' theater as a performance craft.
-The following aspects of readers' theater are considered in the course: selection analysis; voice/ speech development; body development; interpretation of prose, poetry, and drama; and performance of readers' theater.
+The following aspects of readers' theater are considered in the course: selection analysis; voice/speech development; body development; interpretation of prose, poetry, and drama; and performance of readers' theater.